Saily eSIM for Maldives

 Maldives is tourist-friendly but has some key cultural and legal rules:

-Do not eat, drink or smoke in public during the daytime in Ramadan outside of holiday resorts.
+Do not eat, drink, or smoke in public during the daytime outside of holiday resorts during Ramadan.

-Alcoholic drinks are only available on resort islands, and taking any out can lead to arrest and deportation.
+Alcoholic drinks are only available on resort islands, and you must not take any alcohol out of your resort.

 Bonus tips: